Shorthand/devops-engineer-test/README.md

 ### Submitting your solution

+Clone this repository and set up your own, new private repository as the origin remote.

-Fork this repository, make your fork private, create your solution in your fork, then add @ckortekaas to your fork, and let us know that you've completed the challenge.
+Once your remote repository is ready, add @ckortekaas and let us know that you've completed the challenge.

 ---